BassamHafez/Beso-Restaurant/README.md

-#Beso-Restaurant is a full web page where you can order and watching many types of food Foods using html ,css and pure js,
+#Beso-Restaurant is a full web page where you can order and watching many types of Food, made using html ,css and pure js,